-Would you get a 2-year-old toddler a tricycle?
+Can a 2-year-old toddler use a tricycle?

 A 2-year-old can certainly learn how to pedal a tricycle if the tricycle fits them well and precautions are taken.
 The best tricycles for 2-year-olds maybe transition tricycles such as the Joovy Tricycoo which allows little ones to become familiar with pedaling and holding handlebars without the risk of falling off the seat.
 Certainly starting a child off early on a tricycle should help them learn how to ride a regular bike as they get older.
 Don’t forget a helmet!

 Does my toddler need a helmet to ride a tricycle?

 YES.
 Remember: It is important to wear a helmet on every ride.
 Brain injuries are preventable in the majority of cases with a helmet.
 There is increasing evidence that concussive injuries can have long-term impacts.

 When checking your toddler’s helmet for safety, remember the 4 S’s: